How to thrive in the “boys only club” of manufacturing and fabrication

 But Redish not working with lasers is not where she gained her mechanical experience.
 Redish stated, “I worked with optics as a laser technician with Northrop Gruman and then Quantel USA.
 But I left there and joined the US Coast Guard where I gained my mechanical background being a machinery technician.”

-The moral of these stories is that it does not matter how you get started.
+It does not matter how you get started.
 People come from many different backgrounds but with these backgrounds, there is a place for you in fabrication.

 With such diverse and drastically different backgrounds, what drove these women to manufacturing and fabrication?